We use cookies to track usage and preferences. You can view our cookies policy here.

 Posted by

-If you’re travelling between EdinburghBerwick-upon-TweedNewcastle and London on LNER, then your fares will soon be changing.
+If you’re travelling between EdinburghBerwick-upon-TweedNewcastle and London on LNER, as well as to and from some local stations, then your fares will soon be changing.
 LNER is introducing what they’re calling ‘Simpler Fares‘.
 Here’s our guide to this change, what it means for you and how you can ensure that you’re still purchasing the best-value ticket for your journey.

 What are LNER ‘Simpler Fares’?